Skip to content

 Squarecrop User Guide

-This guide helps non‑technical users crop square videos from existing MP4s using the squarecrop tool.
+This guide covers square crop generation from existing MP4s using squarecrop.

 Quick start